tankche1/compsci682-fa20.github.io/notes/colab-tutorial.md

 Now your root dir is "/content/drive/My Drive/cs682/assignment1" and you can run the code in the .ipynb.

-Colab comes with most of common package.
-If you need to install package or update package (for example numpy), simply run
+Colab comes with most of the common packages.
+If you need to install or update a package (for example numpy), simply run:

 ```
 !pip install numpy
 ```